asifkd012020/open-itg-aws_runbooks/datasync/Runbook.md

   - Choose Create Endpoint.
     - For Service category, choose AWS service.
     - For Service Name, choose DataSync in your AWS Region (for example, com.amazonaws.us-east-1.datasync).
-    - Then choose the VPC and security group that you chose in steps 1 and 3.
+    - Then choose the VPC and security group that you chose earlier.
     - Make sure that you `clear` the Enable Private DNS Name check box.

 - **Step 3: Continuation of DataSync Setup**<br>